History of Language of Love

 Meet the Owners

 Anna learned how to speak Spanish while living in Chile in 1996 after college.
 She continued to develop her fluency while working in the construction industry, which is how she met her husband, Rey.
-Rey is from Tocoa, Honduras, and together they have four children (with child #5 arriving in September 2016!).
+Rey is from Tocoa, Honduras, and together they have five children.

 At Language of Love, we have many traditions and events that bring our community together.